-The American Veterinary Medical Association notes that the first cases of canine influenza, H3N8, were reported in 2004 and have continued since that time.
+The American Veterinary Medical Association notes that the first cases of the highly infectious canine influenza virus, H3N8, were reported in 2004 and have continued since that time.
 In 2015, a new strain of canine influenza, H3N2, was reported in Chicago.
 Like human influenza strains, canine influenza will likely continue to evolve over time.

 Symptoms of canine influenza are similar to those that humans experience.
 Look out for a cough that lasts from 10 to 30 days, fever, and sneezing.
 You may even notice some discharge from your dog's eyes and nose.

 If you're concerned that your dog might have canine influenza, you should contact your veterinarian for treatment options.
 Be careful about taking your sick dog out in public spaces because canine influenza is highly contagious.
 If you want to be proactive about keeping your dog healthy, talk to your vet about canine flu vaccines for both the H3N8 and H3N2 strains.

 We know that dogs cannot catch a cold or the flu from their human friends, but can we catch something from them?
 The good news is that you cannot catch the canine influenza virus from your dog.
 The bad news is that there are several other things that you can catch from your dog if you're not careful.